 - Applicants should have a cumulative GPA of 3.0 over the last 60 hours of academic work.

 - Graduate Record Examination (GRE) required taken no earlier than five years prior to application.
 Minimum scores are not required as application is considered in full.

 - Official GRE scores need to be submitted to the Program Director.
 This is to be done after acceptance into the program.

 - Applicants should have nutrition/dietetic/research-related work and/or volunteer experience.

 Applications meeting these criteria are reviewed by the Program Director and Application Review Committee, scored according to standardized criteria, and ranked by these preliminary scores.
 Top applicants are then contacted for personal or phone interviews.
 The interviews are an opportunity for applicants to share additional information about their qualifications, demonstrate their knowledge and critical thinking skills, and learn more about the MSU Dietetic Internship as needed.

 After thorough discussions of competitive applicants, the Application Review Committee ranks applicants for the matching process.

 There are two areas of concentration in the certificate program, rural health or public affairs.
 You will choose only one concentration area after being admitted into the program.
-Selection of a concentration area will occur during the didactic component of the community rotation, when you complete your public health project.
-As part of that project, you will provide rationale for the concentration area you wish to pursue.
-You will then meet with the DI director to discuss and design your unique rotation that meets your interests.
-You are primarily responsible for designing this rotation.
+Throughout the first semester of the program you will submit three project proposals, providing rationale for the concentration area you wish to pursue.
+You will meet with the program director throughout this process to discuss and design your unique practicum that meets your interests.
+You are primarily responsible for designing this practicum.